corda/corda-docs-portal/content/en/platform/corda/4.11/community/upgrading-cordapps.md

 ## Serialization

-Currently, the serialisation format for everything except flow checkpoints (which uses a Kryo-based format) is based upon AMQP 1.0, a self-describing and controllable serialisation format.
+Currently, the serialization format for everything except flow checkpoints (which uses a Kryo-based format) is based upon AMQP 1.0, a self-describing and controllable serialization format.
 AMQP is desirable because it allows us to have a schema describing what has been serialized alongside the data itself.
 This assists with versioning and deserialising long-ago archived data, among other things.

 ### Writing classes

-Although not strictly related to versioning, AMQP serialisation dictates that we must write our classes in a particular way:
+Although not strictly related to versioning, AMQP serialization dictates that we must write our classes in a particular way:

 * Your class must have a constructor that takes all the properties that you wish to record in the serialized form.
 This